CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 }
 ```

-The Spring configuration only created the `WordCounterFeedbackAdapterFactory`
+The Spring configuration creates the `WordCounterFeedbackAdapterFactory`
 which is responsible for creating the actual `FeedbackAdapter` instance.

 ## 2. FeedbackHubAdapterFactory Implementation